 With: Unknown

-Promotional show for the Disney live-action film, Johnny Tremain.
-The photo is from a Chicago publicity appearence in early July 1957, not from the broadcast show.
+Promotional show for the Disney live-action film, Johnny Tremain (1956).
+The second photo is from a Chicago publicity tour the Mouseketeers took with Hal Stalmaster in early July 1957, not from the broadcast.